-11 ceci tineation Purpose Precertification helps determine whether a service or admission to a facility is medically necessary.
+Purpose Precertification helps determine whether a service or admission to a facility is medically necessary.
 Precertification is required; however, it does not apply to maternity or emergency services.
-Applies to For a complete list of the services subject to precertification, visit Wellmark.com or call the Customer Service number on your ID card.
-Person Responsible for Obtaining Precertification You or someone acting on your behalf is responsible for obtaining precertification if: You receive services subject to precertification from an Out-of-Network Provider; or You receive non-inpatient services subject to precertification from a PPO or Participating provider outside Iowa or South Dakota; Your Provider should obtain precertification for you if: You receive services subject to precertification from a PPO Provider in Iowa or South Dakota; or You receive inpatient services subject to precertification from a PPO or Participating provider outside Iowa or South Dakota.
+Applies to For a complete list of the services subject to precertification, visit Wellmark.com/member/authorizations-and-approvals or call the Customer Service number on your ID card.

+Person Responsible for Obtaining Precertification

+You or someone acting on your behalf is responsible for obtaining precertification if:

+- You receive services subject to precertification from an Out-of-Network Provider; or - You receive certain planned outpatient procedures or home health services subject to precertification from a PPO or Participating provider outside Iowa or South Dakota:

+Your Provider should obtain precertification for you if:

+- You receive services subject to precertification from a PPO Provider in Iowa or South Dakota; or - You receive inpatient services subject to precertification from a PPO or Participating provider outside Iowa or South Dakota.

 Please note: If you are ever in doubt whether precertification has been obtained, call the Customer Service number on your ID card.